 The time taken to process business license in Delaware is almost a month after you have registered or mailed the CRA form to Delaware Division of Revenue.
 If you apply online then you have the option of printing a temporary license after the CRA submission or license registration process is complete.
 Online applicants normally receive their permanent licenses within a period of 10 days.

 There are different requirements for Delaware company license and it varies according to the type of business and business activity being conducted by you.
 The most common type of Delaware state licenses issued include:

 - Professional licenses

 - Contractors licenses

 - Gambling & lottery licenses

 You will need to renew your business license in Delaware each year on 31 December, or on the date when it was issued initially under the provision of Delaware Code § 516(g) and § 2216 of Title 13.
 The annual fee varies according to the type of business but the standard fee for a first location is $75.00.

 When your state business license is due for renewal, you can also go with an optional 3 year renewal.
 Opting for a 3-year renewal means you will be required to pay a license fee that is equal to 3 times the standard fee for the business type or category your company falls under.

-You can also avail of the senior citizen discount of 75% on your annual license fee if you are 65 years of age or older on or before 01st January in the current license year.
+You can also take advantage of the senior citizen discount of 75% on your annual license fee if you are 65 years of age or older on or before 1st January in the current license year.
 There are specific requirements that businesses have to meet in order to be eligible for the senior citizen discount.